Welcome to Southern Savers, where finding deals and steals is simple and rewarding!

 Power

 • Charge any device now that provides light: laptops, tablets, cameras, video cameras, and old phones.
-Old cell phones can still used for dialing 911.
+Old cell phones can still be used for dialing 911.
 Charge external battery back ups.

 • Gather all candles, matches, lighters, batteries and other items to one location.